foxthefox/ioBroker.fritzdect/README.md

 * accepting blocktime from fritzbox
 * announcing new detected datapoints delivered by fritzbox
 * option strictSSL (experimental)
+* adapter based on class, gitCI instead of travisCI

 ### 1.1.4 (npm)
 * blinds control